robsontenorio/marina/multiple/README.md

 - Create some subdomains (`flow.mary-ui.com`, `orange.mary-ui.com` ...)
 - All of them points to the same IP address of your VPS.

----
+> [!TIP]
-Cloudflare provides the SSL certificate for all domains/subdomains.
+> Cloudflare provides the SSL certificate for all domains/subdomains for free.
 So, you do not need to do anything else on your VPS.

 ![](domains.png)